Collaborations - BBSRC

 • third-party individual not employed as staff on the grant

-All costs that support the delivery of the subcontract are eligible and will be paid at 80% FEC unless otherwise stated, these should be outlined and fully justified in the proposal and will be subject to peer review.
+All costs that support the delivery of the subcontract are eligible and will be paid at 80% FEC unless otherwise stated.
+These costs should be outlined and fully justified in the application and will be subject to peer review.
 Entitlement to the outputs of the project and IP will be determined between the parties involved, however any access to project outputs and IP must be in line with any relevant subsidy control regulation.

-Except in instances where the service provider is from the public sector, the conferring of any IP, author or other rights to it by the contractor in relation to the research grant application for which it was contracted to provide a service, is not permissible.
-The inclusion of an acknowledgement in any resulting material of the sub-contracted organisation’s contribution to the research is however acceptable.
-Should there be an intimation or desire on the part of the contractor or subcontractor not within the public sector, for other than such an acknowledgement, for example, co-author status on resulting publications, then the interaction between the parties concerned would be deemed to equate to a collaboration.
+Except in instances where the service provider is from the public sector, the conferring of any IP, author or other rights to it by the contractor in relation to the research grant application for which it was contracted to provide a service is not permissible.
+The inclusion of an acknowledgement in any resulting material of the sub-contracted organisation’s contribution to the research is acceptable.
+Should there be an intimation or desire on the part of the contractor or subcontractor not within the public sector for other than such an acknowledgement (for example, co-author status on resulting publications), then the interaction between the parties concerned would be deemed to equate to a collaboration.

 Dual roles